Tonywuhk/realai.org/research-groups/deepmind.md

 In a July 2017 [interview](https://www.leiphone.com/news/201707/3tgq679xJMqKGhxM.html), UCL professor [Jun Wang](http://web4.cs.ucl.ac.uk/staff/jun.wang/blog/) explained why there wasn't a company like DeepMind in China.
 Wang noted that venture capital investors were unlikely to fund long-term fundamental research, and universities lacked mechanism for a large number of PhD students to collaborate.

-### Location

-According to [Rowan (2015)](http://www.wired.co.uk/article/deepmind), DeepMind stayed in London partly because of a talent advantage.
-On Silicon Valley, Hassabis noted that "if you're focusing on a long-term goal, the Valley can be a bubble."

 ### Research Strategy

 In a [July 2017 interview with The Verge](https://www.theverge.com/2017/7/19/15998610/ai-neuroscience-machine-learning-deepmind-demis-hassabis-interview), Hassabis stated that "one of our big founding principles was that embodied cognition is key."
 This means to induce intelligence from "sensory and motor streams."